medavox/tuki-nuwa/text/3_grammar/philosophy.md

 we've practically got parallel sets of vocabulary for different registers, thanks to germanic, latin/greek and french words for the same thing.

-Tuki Nuwa doesn't have to be as flexible as English to be useful.
+Tokaja doesn't have to be as flexible as English to be useful.

 -----------